XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

-# Dating the contraction of Mercury: From the perspective of mantle convection
+# Dating the contraction of Mercury: Application to Mercury's Northern Smooth Plains
 * Supplementary for *Dating the contraction of Mercury: From the perspective of mantle convection*.

 * This repository only contains the necessary codes for this 2-D convectional simulation.